Xanthan Gum Substitutes: Here’s Everything You Need To Know

 What Is Xanthan Gum?

-Simply put, xanthan gum is a food additive that is used as a thickener or stabilizer.
+Simply put, xanthan gum is a food additive used as a thickener or stabilizer.

 Xanthan gum is created when a bacteria called Xanthomonas campestris ferments sugar.
 This created a broth or goo-like substance.
 After they add some alcohol, it becomes solid – which they can then dry out and turn into a powder.